 Number of employees: 8,000

-Bain closes the ‘Big Three’ consultancy companies which are always at the top of everyone’s lists.
-Like BCG is headquartered in Boston, but they have over 50 locations all around the world.
-It is a hugely desirable employer and does not require new consultants to specialise in a practice area which increases its appeal.
+Bain rounds up the three MBB consultancies, which are always at the top of everyone’s list.
+Bain is the youngest of the MBBs, being founded in 1973.
+Like BCG, Bain is headquartered in Boston, but have over 50 locations around the world.
+The firm is a hugely desirable employer and is notable in not requiring new consultants to specialise in a single practice area - increasing its appeal for many applicants.

 Revenue: $14.4 Billion (37% of the overall global revenue)